mongodb/docs/source/includes/api/list-tables/agent-api-keys-response-documents.rst

    * - desc
      - string
      - Label for this Agent API Key.
+Limited to 1,000 characters.

    * - createdTime
-     - number
+     - string
-     - |epoch-time| when the Agent API Key was created.
+     - |iso8601-time| when the Agent API Key was created.

    * - createdUserId
      - string